 5. We have an electric kettle and can make coffee and tea using the included supplies

-7. We are able to easily stream media using our HDMI cord
+7. We can easily stream media using our HDMI cord

-8. We are able to purchase toiletries and miscellaneous from Amazon India
+8. We can purchase toiletries and miscellaneous from Amazon India

 9. There are comfortable chairs for each of us

-10. The food, although repetitive is tasty and well prepared.
-We recently mentioned the temperature was not hot enough and they now bring our food in a portable warmer.
+10. The food, although repetitive, is tasty is well prepared.
+We recently mentioned the temperature was not hot enough, and they now bring our food in a portable warmer.
 This helps.

 11. Prescription drugs available without a doctor’s prescription